 There are several 24 hour food concessions available at the Seattle airport.

-»Landside: Starbucks (Main Terminal, Ticketing) • Alki Bakery (Baggage Claim)
+»Landside: Starbucks (Main Terminal, Ticketing) • McDonald's (near B1)

-»Airside: Dilettante Chocolates & Mocha Cafe (Central Terminal) • Qdoba Restaurant (Central Terminal) • Starbucks (Central Terminal Kiosk)
+»Airside: Dilettante Chocolates & Mocha Cafe (Central Terminal) • Dilettante Chocolates & Mocha Cafe (N Gates) • Qdoba Restaurant (Central Terminal) • Starbucks (Central Terminal Kiosk)